TenSketch/ESP-hugo/content/home/clientele.md

     icon: "fa-landmark"
     image: "/images/government-org.png"
     description:
-      - "We align & train Government teams to work towards efficient, transparent & good governance."
+      - "We align & train government teams to work towards efficient, transparent & good governance."
       - "Besides, we can join hands with the Governance team to create awareness and alignment with stakeholders."
       - "ESPeople efforts are invested for Nations' priority growth & development Roadmap."
     links: